 How Much Do Mold Tests Cost?

 Again, this really depends.
 A DIY petri dish style mold test can run as little as $10.00.
 A more comprehensive ERMI or HERSTMI test can run $250.00.
+A mold and mycotoxin combo test is close to $400.
 A full panel with various testing options performed by a mold professional can be several thousand dollars.
 What you choose to spend really should be determined by why you are testing for mold and what you will do with the results.

 Affordable Mold Testing